pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 Recipes are the primary entry points for TorchTune users.
 These can be thought of as "targeted" end-to-end pipelines for training and optionally evaluating LLMs.
 Each recipe implements a training method (eg: full fine-tuning) with a set of meaningful features (eg: FSDP + Activation Checkpointing + Gradient Accumulation + Mixed Precision training) applied to a given model family (eg: Llama2).

 As model training gets more and more complex, it becomes harder to anticipate new model architectures and training methodologies while also reasoning about every possible trade-off (eg: memory vs model quality).
-We believe users are best suited to make trade-offs specific to their use cases and that there's no one-size-fits-all solution.
-As a result, recipes are meant to be easy to understand, extend and debug *instead of* generalized entry points for many settings.
+We believe a) users are best suited to make trade-offs specific to their use cases and b) there's no one-size-fits-all solution.
+As a result, recipes are meant to be easy to understand, extend and debug, *and not* generalized entry points for all possible settings.

-Depending on their use case and level of expertise, users will routinely find themselves modifying existing recipes (eg: adding new features) or writing new ones.
-TorchTune makes writing recipes easy by providing well-tested modular components/building-blocks and general utilities (eg: [WandB logging](../torchtune/utils/metric_logging.py)).
+Depending on your use case and level of expertise, you will routinely find yourself modifying existing recipes (eg: adding new features) or writing new ones.
+TorchTune makes writing recipes easy by providing well-tested modular components/building-blocks and general utilities (eg: [WandB logging](../torchtune/utils/metric_logging.py) and [FSDP wrapping](../torchtune/utils/distributed.py)).

 Each recipe consists of three components:

 - **Configurable parameters**, specified through yaml configs [example](../recipes/configs/alpaca_llama2_full_finetune.yaml), command-line overrides and dataclasses [example](../recipes/params.py)
+- **Recipe Script**, entry-point which puts everything together including parsing and validating configs, setting up the environment, and correctly using the recipe class
 - **Recipe Class**, core logic needed for training, exposed to users through a set of APIs [interface](../recipes/interfaces.py)
-- **Recipe Script**, entry-point which puts everything together including parsing and validating configs, setting up the environment, and correctly using the recipe class

 In the following sections, we'll take a closer look at each of these components.